jjneely/carolinarscm.org/content/news/2010-09-01-mark-your-calendars-for-2011.md

 categories:
   - Uncategorized
 ---
-The 2011 Carolina RSCM Course for Girls and Adults will be held once again at [St. Mary&#8217;s School][1] in Raleigh, NC.
+The 2011 Carolina RSCM Course for Choristers and Adults will be held once again at [St. Mary&#8217;s School][1] in Raleigh, NC.
 Mark your calendar for July 11th &#8211; 17th, 2011!

 This year our music director will be Richard Webster from Trinity Church, Boston.
 Matthew Brown from First United Methodist Church, Salisbury, NC will return as our organist.